-Whether you want to organize your home life, office space, or anywhere in-between, learn how to combine multiple PDFs into one unified document.
+Whether you want to organize your home life, office space, or anywhere in between, you should learn how to combine multiple PDFs into one unified document.

 When you open a PDF in Windows 10, it opens with the operating system’s default viewer — Edge.
 You can easily view PDF files within Edge, but unfortunately, the app doesn’t allow you to combine multiple PDFs.
 Instead, you will need to use a third-party app or online tool.
-Here’s how to merge PDF files with Adobe Acrobat online:
+Here’s how to merge PDF files using Windows 10 with Adobe Acrobat online services:

 - Drag and drop your files, or click the Select files button and locate your files via the dialog box.

 Once the files merge, you can take the time to organize or reorder your files if necessary.
 When you’re happy and all set with your document, simply download your new PDF for safekeeping or take steps to share it with others.
 And don’t forget — if you end up with a large file size, you can easily compress PDF files online to make sharing even easier.

 Can I split them after I combine PDF files?

 After merging your PDF files, you might need to split them again.
 Fortunately, it’s easy to split PDFs with Windows 10.
 Follow the simple steps below:

 - Use any browser to navigate to Adobe’s online tool to split PDFs.